microsoft/DynamicTelemetry/docs/docs/Slides.Overview.Presentation.md

 ## Our Opportunity

-- Organize API's; Language, OS under Open Telemetry
+- Organize API's; Language, OS under OpenTelemetry
 - Tackle the connections under 'Dynamic Telemetry'; using Scenarios as golden paths